jan-dh/md-blog/src/pages/working-with-babel-7-and-webpack/index.md

 "dev":"webpack --watch",
 ```

-Next we'll need install Webpack.
+Next we'll need to install Webpack.
 The following command will download Webpack and Webpack-cli and add it to your project's `devDependencies`:
 ```javascript
 npm install webpack webpack-cli --save-dev
 ```